kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 Initial msg: #15923 · May 26  2022<br>
 <br>

+## Repository folders:
+**Arduino_I2C_BPF_RX** - Code to control the Band Pass Filter (BPF) board, runs at Arduino Pro Mini, compiled with Arduino IDE.
+The Arduino Pro Mini is used replacing the uSDR-Pico I2C interfaces PCF8574's to allow extra features: SWR reading and others (future).
+It uses the same I2C protocol, as uSDR-Pico.
+**Arduino_uSDX_Pico_FFT** - Main code for Ajan-5, runs at Raspberry Pi Pico, compiled with Arduino IDE (look "Arduino IDE setup and notes" below).
+**PCB** - Schematic and PCB Layout on Kicad format.
+**Pictures** - Pictures in general used in this Readme file.
-There is a **uSDX_TX** folder with code to test RF modulation TX using **phase and amplitude**, the same method used at the **PE1NNZ uSDX project** (https://github.com/threeme3/usdx) running at RP2040 just for transmission.
+**uSDX_TX** - Code to test RF modulation TX using Amplitude/Phase, the same method used at the PE1NNZ uSDX project (https://github.com/threeme3/usdx) running at RP2040, only for transmission.
-Obs.: The Arjan-5 and uSDR-Pico do not use this method.
 <br>
 <br>